Noise in Toronto Neighbourhoods: A Guide to Finding Your Perfect Soundscape

 The graph below showcases monthly noise trends across the city, peaking during summer:

-How Noise Complaints Reflect Neighborhood Dynamics
+How Noise Complaints Reflect Neighbourhood Dynamics

 Noise complaints are often concentrated in high-density areas with active nightlife or ongoing construction.

-Top 3 Neighborhoods for Complaints (2023):
+Top 3 Neighbourhoods for Complaints (as an illustrative examples):

 1. Entertainment District (30% of complaints)